silshack/spring2014/_posts/2014-03-04-maoxuxiangDoMore.md

 ---
 layout: post
 author: xuxiang
-title: Xuxiang's Heroku Blog setup
+title: Xuxiang's doing more with simple
 ---

 In this exercise, I created an "About" button on the left side of my blog's homepage.
 It is not a very simple homework for me.